mozmeao/trafficcop/documentation.md

 After verifying the supplied configuration, Traffic Cop then generates a random number to choose a variation based on the supplied cohort percentages.
 If the supplied variations do not target 100% of visitors, the `no-variation` value may be chosen.

-Traffic Cop does not use cookies to record or store data of any kind.
+Traffic Cop does not set cookies to record or store data of any kind.
 It also does not store, send or transmit any kind of experiment data for analysis.
 It simply performs the task of displaying different experiment variations upon page load.
 It is up to you to record experiment data using whatever your standard website analytics tools may be.

-**Note that because Traffic Cop does not use cookies, this does mean that repeat visits to the canonical URL might see a different variation to the one they saw previously during the course of an experiment running.**
+Likewise, if you want to set a cookie on redirect to remember which variation a website visitor has seen, it is up to you to handle cookie consent appropriately before doing so.

 ## Type A: Callback